7rancesco/VUE.JS-MVC-Strategy-Package/README.md

-# VUE-MVC-Strategy
+# VUE MVC Strategy

-VUE.js package for creating an MVC architecture using a pattern strategy library for Front End
+VUE.js package for creating an MVC Front-End architecture using a strategy patterns library

 ## System Requirements